-In the rest of the paper, we explain how we address these challenges.
-For the first challenge, we define a hypothesis space \mathcal{H} of parameterised adaptation strategies that score program parts based on parameterised linear functions and select high scorers for receiving precise analysis (Section 4).
-For the second challenge, we use Bayesian optimisation, which attempts to minimise the evaluation of an objective function by building a Bayesian model about this function (Section 5).
+In the rest of the paper, we explain how we achieve this goal.
+We first define a parameterized adaptation strategy that scores program parts based on a parameterized linear function and selects high scorers for receiving precise analysis (Section 4).
+Next, we present a learning algorithm via Bayesian optimization for finding good parameter values from the codebase (Section 5).